Back to blog

 Is business coaching tax deductible?
 An ultimate guide

-Employing a life coach is a wise decision from the standpoint of objectives, development, and accountability.
-It is also an investment in one's future and self.
-Coaching is unquestionably worth every penny when working with a highly trained and qualified professional; however, can this be considered a tax-deductible expense?
+Employing a life coach is a wise decision for objectives, development, and accountability.
+It is also an investment in your future and self.
+Coaching is worth every penny when working with a highly trained and qualified professional.
+Is business coaching tax deductible?

-Note: If you are a business coach who would like to have a software scan and automatically records all of your potential tax deductions, try Bonsai Tax.
-Bonsai Tax scans your bank/credit card receipts and automatically does all of the work for you.
-On average, users save $5,600 from their tax bill.
+Note: If you are a business coach who would like software that scans and automatically records all your potential tax deductions, try Bonsai Tax.
+Bonsai Tax scans your bank and credit card receipts and does all the work for you.
+On average, users save $5,600 on their tax bill.
 Claim your 7-day free trial here.

 As a business or life coach, you can deduct work-related education to "keep or improve" your abilities in your current job, career, or profession.
 However, if the cost qualifies you for something new or trains you for professional development, you're usually out of luck.
 On the basis of this slight differential, executive coaching appears to be most likely to be a tax-deductible work-related expense, but career coaching may not.